bluesky-social/ietf-drafts/draft-at-architecture.md

 ## AT References (URIs) {#repo-uri}

-In the context of an AT repostiory, keys (or paths) are simple strings with the format `<collection>/<record-key>`.
+In the context of an AT repository, keys (or paths) are simple strings with the format `<collection>/<record-key>`.
 For example, `app.example.blog.post/3kghpsza2uu2j`.
 The collection part describes the data schema of the record, and the record key identifies the specific record.
 Depending on the data schema, the record key may have a fixed value if only a single instance is expected (eg, `self`), a compact sortable timestamp format (called Timestamp Identifier, or TID), or a more open-ended or application-specific string syntax (which is still URL-safe).

 Individual records can be globally referenced using a URI schema, `at://`.
 The structure of these references is: